denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

 But in case you really want to get exhaustive **reports**, showing the resuls **of all the analyses** run, without any filtering (beware of the total number !), you can go with the "**full**" Excel and HTML report types:

-`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./optanlys -o -f html:full,excel:full -u`
+`python -m pyaudisam -p acdc-2019-nat-ds-params.py -w ./optanlys/YYMMDD-HHMMSS -f html:full,excel:full -u`

 The produced Excel report workbook: `ACDC2019-Nat-optanalyses-report.xlsx` is actually just the same as the "filtered" one (see above), except that it **does not contain any "filtered" sheet** ; which means that it not actually usefull, as it is really a subset of the filtered report.
 Note that here, due to some specific settings in `acdc-2019-ds-params.py`, especially about row sorting, the results are not in the same order (sorted by increasing left and right truncation distance, and then only by decreasing Qual Bal 3 indicator) ; but you can change the settings !